jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/jacksonwoodard-fire-signoff.md

 ## Analysis

 <sup>1</sup> Drywall will begin to have thermal damage at temperatures of 176&deg; Fahrenheit [1].
-The MLX90614ESF-BAA temperature sensor is an infrared temperature sensor that has the capability to measure object temperatures from -70&deg; Fahrenheit to 716&deg; Fahrenheit [2].
+The MLX90614ESF-BAA temperature sensor is an infrared temperature sensor that can measure object temperatures from -70&deg; Fahrenheit to 716&deg; Fahrenheit [2].
 So, this sensor will be able to detect the necessary 176&deg; Fahrenheit.

 The MLX90614 has a built-in ADC, as shown in the block diagram above, that converts the analog data to digital data before sending the data to the microcontroller [2].
 Both the SDA/PWM and the SCL/Vz pins will be plugged into a 12-bit I2C-compatible pin on the ESP32-H2 which will allow for communication with the ESP32-H2.
 Both pins on the temperature sensor will output less than 12 bits, so the information will be able to be sent and interpreted properly [2][3].